Great Lakes Stories

 The Kewaunee Giant

-In 1994, angler John Carlson was trolling for chinook salmon off Kewaunee, Wisconsin, when something grabbed his downrigger bait and headed for Canada.
-The fish turned out to be a 44-pound chinook – still the largest officially recorded from Lake Michigan.
-“It felt like I’d hooked a submarine,” Carlson recalled.
+1994.
+John Carlson trolling for chinook off Kewaunee, Wisconsin.
+Something grabbed his downrigger bait and headed for Canada.
+Turned out to be a 44-pound chinook — still the largest officially recorded from Lake Michigan.
+“Felt like I’d hooked a submarine,” Carlson said.
+Can’t improve on that description.

 The Erie Walleye Blitz

-Every spring, when conditions align perfectly, Lake Erie’s walleye go on feeding frenzies that have to be seen to be believed.
-Boats limit out in hours.
-Tournament winning weights require fish averaging over 8 pounds.
-Old-timers speak of legendary blitzes where every cast produced a fish.
+Every spring, when conditions align perfectly, Erie’s walleye go on feeding frenzies you have to witness to believe.
+Boats limit in hours.
+Tournament winning weights need 8-pound averages.
+Old-timers talk about legendary blitzes where every single cast produced a fish.

 The Coho Revolution

 When Howard Tanner introduced coho salmon to the Great Lakes in 1966, nobody knew what would happen.
-The fish thrived beyond anyone’s expectations, and within years, the Great Lakes had transformed from ecological disaster to fishing paradise.
-That bold experiment saved a fishery and created memories for millions of anglers.
+Fish thrived beyond anyone’s wildest projections.
+Within years the Great Lakes went from ecological disaster to fishing paradise.
+One bold experiment saved an entire fishery and created memories for millions of anglers.

 Great Lakes Fishing Techniques